richarddubay/richarddubay/content/blog/i-havent-even-been-trying/index.md

 title: "I Haven’t Even Been Trying"
 date: "2019-03-01"
 description: "Conviction isn’t all bad."
-tags: ["article", "conviction", "life", "motivation"]
+tags: ["conviction", "life", "motivation"]
+category: "article"
 ---

 I had a sort of mini-revelation this week.
 Well, a couple of them actually.
 The first one is this: